jltaylor-us/StardewToDew/README.md

 and I don't.

 Translations are included for several languages, but the translations are all via Google Translate, so they are probably not very good.
+(Thanks to nexusmods user Newrotd for updates to the Russian translation.)

 ## Multiplayer Support